 This makes maintenance and cleaning of a camping chair much easier, but watch out for nicks.
 Chairs still take a considerable amount of abuse, and any places where the paint does get chipped off will be more susceptible to rust.

-Here Are the Best Camping Chairs in 2020
+Here Are the Best Camping Chairs

 1. ALPS Mountaineering Leisure Chair